Go to Top

 No, reservation times cannot be changed.
 Please register again for the desired time.
 Please understand that if the deadline has closed, you will not be able to reregister.

-What time do the Regular Stargazing Parties end?
+What time will the Regular Stargazing (On-site) end?

 What happens if the weather is cloudy or raining?

 When it is cloudy enough that stars cannot be seen with the naked eye, astronomical observation cannot be conducted, but orientations about the celestial objects and tours of the telescope will be conducted.
-Whether or not observations are possible will be decided the day of the event and announced via Twitter (Japanese language only.)
+Whether or not observations are possible will be decided the day of the event and announced via X (former Twitter) (Japanese language only.)

 Will there be a chance to ask questions about astronomy?